Menu

 Trail Description

 The terrain through much of the property is rocky.
-While rarely steep, this route requires a careful eye and even more careful steps.
+While rarely steep, the trail requires a careful eye and even more careful steps.
 If you’re up for it, it is well worth the adventure!

 The parking area at the end of Holly Crest Road, and the wooden bridge over Merritt Brook offer direct access to the property.
 There are two short downhill trails to the bridge, both marked with white squares.
 After the bridge, you’ll quickly encounter a 1.2-mile loop trail, marked with teal-colored squares.
 To the right, the trail traces the edge of the brook, offering numerous captivating views.